top of page

 1: Access to Targeted Grants and Funding

-Access to capital is one of the most crucial, yet most difficult tasks to build a successful business.
-For many women entrepreneurs, traditional funding pathways have historically failed as they are not as accessible for the women in the industry.
-This is why being able to identify the right grants and funding opportunities can be a game changer.
+Access to capital is one of the most crucial yet difficult tasks for building a successful business.
+For many female entrepreneurs, traditional funding pathways have historically failed, as they are not as accessible in the industry.
+Identifying the right grants and funding opportunities can be a game changer.

 When searching for funding options, look for grant programs that align with your business's industry and long-term goals.
-Strong grant opportunities can provide more than just money but mentorship, development support and access to a greater community.
+Strong grant opportunities can provide more than just money; they can offer mentorship, development support, and access to a greater community.
 When applying, be cautious of requirements and eligibility criteria.

-It is absolutely essential in the world of business acquisition and sales to have access to capital, it could be the difference between closing a deal or walking away.
+In the world of business acquisition and sales, having access to capital is essential.
+It could be the difference between closing a deal or walking away.

-Whether you are starting, growing or acquiring a business, it is fundamental to your success to be prepared and know where to find supportive financial resources.
+Whether you are starting, growing, or acquiring a business, it is fundamental to be prepared and know where to find supportive financial resources.

-One of the fastest ways to grow yourself as an entrepreneur is by learning from those who have been where you are now.
-This could be through personal mentorship, books or even podcasts.
-By surrounding yourself with smart, experienced voices you are exponentially growing your leadership skills by the minute.
+One of the fastest ways to grow as an entrepreneur is by learning from those who have been where you are now.
+This could be through personal mentorship, books, or even podcasts.
+By surrounding yourself with smart, experienced voices, you exponentially grow your leadership skills.

-Mentors do not always have to be provided by a one-on-one partnership.
+Mentorship does not always have to be a one-on-one partnership.
 Today, mentorship is more accessible than ever with the help of digital media.
-Whether through books, interviews, webinars and podcasts, media can provide you real life examples of women who have overcome challenges and built lasting business models for themselves.
+Whether through books, interviews, webinars, or podcasts, media can provide real-life examples of women who have overcome challenges and built lasting business models.

-Every entrepreneur has something to learn from all stages of their business.
-Women in the early stages of entrepreneurship often benefit from mindset resources.
-For example the book, Mindset: The New Psychology of Success by Carol S. Dweck, is a great resource as it identifies fixed versus growth mindsets, and how a growth mindset can push you toward further success after facing adversity.
+Every entrepreneur has something to learn at all stages of their business.
+Women in the early stages often benefit from mindset resources.
+For example, the book Mindset: The New Psychology of Success by Carol S. Dweck is a great resource.
+It identifies fixed versus growth mindsets and how a growth mindset can push you toward further success after facing adversity.

-More established founders frequently seek out interpersonal mentorship regarding scaling, hiring or even preparing for acquisition.
-A great example of this is shown in the Goal Digger podcast with Jenna Kutcher.
-She is able to blend tactical business advice about marketing and personal development as a women entrepreneur.
-She interviews other successful women in the industry creating honest conversations about the highs and lows of entrepreneurship.
+More established founders frequently seek interpersonal mentorship regarding scaling, hiring, or preparing for acquisition.
+A great example is the Goal Digger podcast with Jenna Kutcher.
+She blends tactical business advice about marketing and personal development as a woman entrepreneur.
+She interviews other successful women, creating honest conversations about the highs and lows of entrepreneurship.

-Books like Lean In: Women, Work and the Will to Lead by former COO of Meta, Sheryl Sandberg, are great examples of media that can be interpreted across industries.
-Although geared toward the corporate world, the insights provided in this book are directly applicable to female entrepreneurs.
-Sandberg provided tips toward setting boundaries within the workspace and how to raise capital in male-dominated spaces.
+Books like Lean In: Women, Work, and the Will to Lead by Sheryl Sandberg provide insights that are directly applicable to female entrepreneurs.
+Sandberg offers tips on setting boundaries and raising capital in male-dominated spaces.

-Another empowering example is The Confidence Code written by Katty Kay and Claire Shipman.
-Backed by science, these authors created not only an ‘adult’ version but “The Confidence Code for Girls,” an interactive journal to help empower the young women today to grow confidence in themselves.
-Across generations, this text explores how not just competence, but confidence drives success.
+Another empowering example is The Confidence Code by Katty Kay and Claire Shipman.
+Backed by science, these authors created an ‘adult’ version and “The Confidence Code for Girls,” an interactive journal to help empower young women today.
+This text explores how not just competence, but confidence drives success.

-Whether you’re flipping through pages, pressing play on the podcast or connecting with an industry mentor, all forms of mentorship will help you create clarity and confidence to succeed.
-In a male dominated space, women need these tools to keep them motivated and inspired for the long haul.
+Whether you’re flipping through pages, pressing play on a podcast, or connecting with an industry mentor, all forms of mentorship will help you create clarity and confidence to succeed.
+In a male-dominated space, women need these tools to stay motivated and inspired for the long haul.

 3: Women-Focused Networking Communities

 Success in business is rarely a solo project.
-All entrepreneurs thrive when they work together, but women specifically need a space across sectors to collaborate.
-These communities provide mentorship, visibility and a strong support system for women entrepreneurs today.
+All entrepreneurs thrive when they work together, but women specifically need space across sectors to collaborate.
+These communities provide mentorship, visibility, and a strong support system for women entrepreneurs today.

 In Wisconsin, there are numerous opportunities to get connected.
-Based out of Milwaukee, the She Stands Tall Foundation helps connect women entrepreneurs through different speaker series, hands-on educational sessions and even networking sessions.
+Based out of Milwaukee, the She Stands Tall Foundation helps connect women entrepreneurs through speaker series, hands-on educational sessions, and networking opportunities.

 Another great example is based out of Madison, Wisconsin.
-Her Network by StartingBlock was founded by Mel Butcher with hopes to create an open space for women business owners to connect.
-This environment allows for open and honest conversations about the ups and downs of being a woman in the industry.
-In these sessions members are expected to give and receive stories and advice to create true interpersonal relationships.
+Her Network by StartingBlock was founded by Mel Butcher to create an open space for women business owners to connect.
+This environment fosters open and honest conversations about the ups and downs of being a woman in the industry.
+Members are expected to share stories and advice to create true interpersonal relationships.

 Group of female entrepreneurs